Austinjeru/PHOTOGRAPHY/README.md

 ---

 ## 📖 Description
-PICKPOCK is a photo website designed to showcase my photography to people and help them book me for work.
+Throughmylens is a photo website designed to showcase my photography to people and help them book me for work.
 It’s simple, visual, and made for easy browsing of my portfolio.

 ### Key Features:
 - Look at my work